Raymond James analysts recently gave their top copper stocks to watch this year. We run through the companies here.

 In their latest report, Raymond James analysts shared their top copper stocks to watch in 2019 and reduced their average annual copper price forecast.

-The financial services firm brought its forecast down from US$2.98 per pound to US$2.81, marking an approximate 6 percent drop.
-The analysts explain in the report that while reductions took place across the base metal commodities, copper experienced the biggest change.
+The financial services firm brought its forecast down from US$2.81 per pound to US$2.72, marking an approximate 3 percent drop.
+The analysts explain in the report that, while forecast reductions took place across the base metal commodities, copper experienced the biggest change.
 Even so, in spite of the drop, they remain confident in copper’s long-term outlook.

-“Our preferred base metal longer term continues to be copper, where we expect a somewhat balanced market in 2019 and 2020 before entering into a marked supply/demand deficit in 2021,” they said.
+“Our preferred base metal longer term continues to be copper, where we expect a somewhat balanced market in 2019 and 2020 before entering a period of tighter supply-demand starting in 2021.”

 With that in mind, we’ve taken a brief look at the three companies that the Raymond James analysts have on their watch list.

 Current share price: C$10.33; year-to-date movement: +9.75 percent

 Major miner First Quantum Minerals produces mainly copper, gold, nickel and zinc.
 The company’s assets are located in Zambia, Spain, Mauritania, Australia, Finland, Turkey, Panama, Argentina and Peru.